eclipse-basyx/basyx-python-sdk/README.md

 * `examples.tutorial_storage`: Tutorial for storing asset administration shells, submodels and assets

+### Compliance Tool

+A compliance tool for testing xml and json files is provided in the `aas.compliance_tool`-package.
+Following functionalities are supported:

+* create an xml or json file compliant to the official schema containing example Asset Administration Shell elements
+* check if a given xml or json file is compliant to the official schema
+* check if a given xml or json file is deserializable even if it is not compliant to the offical schema
+* check if the data in a given xml or json file is the same as the example data
+* check if two given xml or json file contain the same Asset Administration Shell elements in any order

 ## Contributing

 If you plan contributing code to the PyI40AAS project, please get in touch with us via E-Mail first: m.thies@plt.rwth-aachen.de